 “Schott’s writing is engagingly conversational and showcases his colorful sense of humor . . .
 Educational, entertaining and compassionate, this confluence of happy accidents is a must-read for anyone who is, loves or works with a veterinarian.” — Shelf Awareness

 “Dr. Schott is the kind of vet we all want for our animals.
-Schott’s The Accidental Veterinarian is filled with heartwarming stories any animal lover will enjoy.
-It’s informative and entertaining, much like our pets themselves!” — Teresa Rhyne, author of the #1 New York Times bestseller The Dog Lived (and So Will I)
+Schott’s The Accidental Veterinarian is filled with heartwarming stories any animal lover will enjoy!” — Teresa Rhyne, author of the #1 New York Times bestseller The Dog Lived (and So Will I)